tonyliu0910/SDEMG/README.md

 ```
 72      file_paths = ['demo file paths']
 ```
-SDEMG will run single inference on the files.
+SDEMG will run a single inference on the files.
 ```
 python main.py --sample
 ```